 Downtown Old School Sports Bars:

 Timothy O'Tooles- One of the original sports bars in downtown chicago.
 They have dozens of TVs and they show all of the games, even obscure NHL games.
 Maybe the best sports bar to watch hockey in downtown Chicago.
 The food is above average bar food and the drink list is good.
 It can be overly crowded and even have a wait to get in on weekends.
 It is packed for Bears, Bulls and Blackhawks games.
 The hosts are a little overzealous about IDs and seating.
 Corner of Ontario & Fairbanks.
-O'Tooles Sports Bar

 Mother Hubbard's- Lots of TVs and games to play.
 A place to go in downtown if you want to drink beer and watch the game with a lot of friends in a loud and somewhat dank atmosphere.
 Hubbard & State.

 Jake Melnick's- Several TVs with decent sight lines.
 It is not a place to go to watch a game no one else wants to see like the above 2.
 The grub is okay, it has burgers and BBQ options.
 Good beer list.
 State & Superior.

 Lizzy McNeill's- An Irish pub that has several TVs and shows lots of NFL games.
 Not for the hardcore sports fan but a locals place to sit, have a beer and watch the game.
 Below average food.
 McClurg & the Chicago River.

 Fado- An authentic Irish Pub.
 The best downtown place to watch European soccer.
 It does not have enough TVs and the sight lines are terrible, but where else are you going to go to watch a Premier League game like Fulham v.
 QPR?
 It will be a fun place to watch the World Cup.
 Okay beer list and Irish food.
 Grand & Clark.